Mont Sângbé National Park

 Mont Sângbé National Park (also spelled Mount Sangbé National Park, Sangbe Mountain National Park) is a national park in Ivory Coast.
 The Encyclopædia Britannica lists it among the "principal national parks of the world".
 It acquired national park status in 1976.

+Geography

 The National Park is located within the Monts du Toura, a range of mountains west of the Sassandra River.
 It covers an area of 95,000 ha (950 km2/360 sq m) north of Man, between Biankouma and Touba.
-The park consists of very densely vegetated savanna woodland with wildlife populations of elephants, buffaloes, warthog, antelopes and monkeys.
+It occupies a rugged terrain in the eastern end of the highland chain extending through Guinea and northern Liberia.
+There are many granitic inselbergs and peaks that reach over 700 m above sea level.
+Annual rainfall averages 1350 mm.